Indian Movies released in IMAX [Updated August 2026]

 After the massive success of Baahubali (2015), everybody knew the sequel was going for a wider release worldwide.
 So, IMAX partnered with Arka Media Works to make it the first Telugu movie to be presented in their premium format.

-Baahubali 2 was the first time an Indian movie used the 1.90:1 aspect ratio for IMAX screens.
+Baahubali 2 was the first time an Indian movie used the 1.90:1 aspect ratio specially formatted for the IMAX screens.

 It was shot with Arri Alexa SXT cameras.
-Here’s how different it looked:
+Here’s how different it looked in the expanded aspect ratio:

-It means that you could have got 26% more footage in IMAX from start to end.
+It means that you could have gotten 26% more footage in IMAX from start to end.

 “A major factor for the wide appeal of the Baahubali films is the scale and immersive nature with which we designed and filmed them.
 So it is very exciting that Baahubali 2: The Conclusion will be released in the IMAX format, which best showcases this and gives the viewer a great experience.”